nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27925](https://jira.nuxeo.com/browse/NXP-27925)

-#### Configurable Digest in S3BinaryManager
-(also available in 10.10)

-The digest algorithm to use to compute a unique key when storing blobs in S3 can now be configured among standard algorithms listed here for Java 11.

-The default value is MD5.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27805](https://jira.nuxeo.com/browse/NXP-27805)

 #### S3 Cache and Connection Parameters Configurable Through `nuxeo.conf`

 Instead of editing the template defining the S3 blob provider, we can now set the S3 cache and the connection parameters in `nuxeo.conf`

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27777](https://jira.nuxeo.com/browse/NXP-27777)

-#### S3 Transfer Acceleration Support

-We now allow using the accelerate mode of S3, more details here: https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27657](https://jira.nuxeo.com/browse/NXP-27657)

 #### Configure S3 Multipart Part Size
 (also available in 10.10)